Owe Wiktorin

 General Owe Erik Axel Wiktorin (born 7 May 1940) is a retired Swedish Air Force officer.
-Wiktorin was Supreme Commander of the Swedish Armed Forces from 1994 to 2000.
-His time as Supreme Commander was marked by major cutbacks of the Swedish defense.
+Wiktorin had a distinguished military career, culminating in his role as Supreme Commander of the Swedish Armed Forces during the late 1990s and early 2000s.
+His tenure faced significant challenges due to the changing global security landscape following the end of the Cold War.
+Wiktorin advocated for a more realistic defence posture in Sweden, recognizing the evolving nature of threats and the erosion of former Soviet military power.
+He pushed for the modernization of the Swedish Armed Forces to adapt to these changing circumstances.

+Another major challenge was the restructuring of Sweden's defence organizations, resulting in a unified defence force.
+During this period, Wiktorin highlighted the limitations of European military capabilities and emphasized the need for Europe to develop a self-reliant defence strategy.
+Despite facing budget cuts and economic pressures, Wiktorin remained committed to advancing Sweden's defence capabilities.
+His leadership left a lasting impact on the country's defence policies and structures, shaping its response to evolving security challenges.

 Early life

 Wiktorin was born on 7 May 1940 in Motala, Sweden, the son of Erik Wiktorin, a chief accountant, and his wife Esther (née Johnson).
 Wiktorin was dreaming of becoming a pilot at a young age and he built aircraft models during when growing up in Askersund.
 He passed his studentexamen in 1961.
 191.5 centimeters tall, Wiktorin was almost too tall for the fighter's cockpits, but he was accepted and trained as a pilot at the Swedish Air Force Flying School in Ljungbyhed from 1961 to 1962 eventually becoming an officer in the Swedish Air Force in 1964.